CityOfZion/neo-python/docs/source/Seedlist.rst

 ==============
 Live nodes
 """"""""""
 How do we find out which nodes are alive?
-Use [NEO Network Status Monitor](http://monitor.cityofzion.io/).
+Use `NEO Network Status Monitor <http://monitor.cityofzion.io/>`_.
-If you would like more information visit the NEO Netweork Status Montior [reposity](https://github.com/CityOfZion/neo-mon).
+If you would like more information visit the NEO Netweork Status Montior `reposity <https://github.com/CityOfZion/neo-mon>`_.

 ![seedlist](../seedlist.png)
 A list of nodes that are available are shown above.
 The latest ones are pushed to the top.